Merlin and the War of the Dragons

 Merlin and the War of the Dragons is a 2008 fantasy film produced by The Asylum, based loosely on the legends of King Arthur.
 It was filmed entirely on location in Wales.

 Plot

-In Pre-England Britain, before the birth of King Arthur, Merlin (Simon Lloyd Roberts) serves under King Vortigern (Hefin Wyn).
+In Pre-England Britain, before the birth of King Arthur, Merlin serves under King Vortigern.

 Soon after Vortigern's coronation, fire-breathing dragons land in Britain, setting fire to buildings and eating its inhabitants.
-The dragons threaten the existence of Britain, and Vortigern instructs Merlin to lead an army against the dragons, ordering his best generals, Hengist (Iago McGuire) and Uther (Dylan Jones) to aid Merlin.
+The dragons threaten the existence of Britain, and Vortigern instructs Merlin to lead an army against the dragons, ordering his best generals, Hengist and Uther to aid Merlin.

-Merlin plots to defeat the dragons and defeats them using magic/knowledge.
+Merlin plots to defeat the dragons and defeats them using magic and knowledge.